ElliottP-13/csci-432-fa19/extra-credit.md

 * Title: The Safety of Autonomous Vehicles and the Ethical Responsibilities of Engineers
 * Date:  1 October 2019, 17:30
 * Location: Museum of the Rockies

+## EC-5

+Answer Question 5 from exam 1 to earn up to 10 additional points on your Exam 1 grade.

+Due: Tuesday, 15 October 2019